-(1) this Midlands region, perhaps because it enjoyed some of best agricultural lands, was the most densely populated region of England.
+(1) this Midlands region, perhaps because it enjoyed some of best agricultural lands, was the most densely populated region of England, even after the Black Death.

 (2) Though East Anglia and the Home Counties of the SE were equally densely populated but had much less Open Field farming (and thus was already in effect enclosed).